Inland waterways - statistics on container transport

-For the EU, 69 % of TEU-km counts for shipment of loaded containers in 2019 (see Figure 4) .
-Belgium, France and Germany exceeded the EU level in 2019.
-The Netherlands reported just below the EU level with 68 %, Luxembourg 33 %, Romania 3 %, Bulgaria and Romania each only 0.1 % .
-Croatia and Austria reported only empty containers.
+For the EU, 69.2 % of TEU-km counted for shipment of loaded containers in 2020 (see Figure 4) .
+France (72.3 %) and Germany (70.7 %) exceeded the EU level in 2020.
+Belgium and the Netherlands reported just below the EU level with 68.5 % and 68.0 % respectively; Luxembourg 31.8 %, Croatia and Bulgaria below 1 % .
+Hungary, Austria and Romania reported only empty containers.
 Countries with exclusively or very high levels of empty containers transported on inland waterways reported methodological clarifications related to the structure of their transport: the empty containers are brought on inland waterways from one port to another to be loaded and then taken further by road or rail.
-In some cases, for instance in Austria, the empty containers themselves are considered a good.
+In some cases, for instance in Austria, the empty containers themselves are considered as a good.

 40-feet containers are predominant on EU inland waterways

-For empty containers at EU level, the picture looks very similar with intermediate and very large containers accounting for 2 % and 1 % of the total, respectively (Figure 6).
-40-feet containers are the most commonly reported for transport of empty containers in most of the countries.
-The exceptions are Bulgaria, Croatia, Luxembourg and Romania, where there is a high level of 20-feet containers.
+For empty containers at EU level, the picture looked very similar with intermediate and very large containers accounting for 2.0 % and 0.8 % of the total, respectively (Figure 6).
+40-feet containers were the most commonly reported for transport of empty containers in all countries, with the exception of Luxembourg, where there was a high level of 20-feet containers (66 %).

-Country-to-country flows in 2019 illustrated the dominance of the three main inland waterways countries: Belgium, Germany and the Netherlands.
-The top five flows are between these three countries, and they account for more than 80 % of the total flows in TEU-km (see Table 5).
-When looking at TEUs, these countries cover the top six flows, accounting for 93 % of the total flows in TEUs (see Table 6).
-However, the ranking of these flows varies depending on whether they are measured in TEU or in TEU-km.
+Country-to-country flows in 2020 illustrated the dominance of the three main inland waterways countries: Belgium, Germany and the Netherlands.
+The top five flows were between these three countries, and they accounted for more than 81 % of the total flows in TEU-km (see Table 5).
+When looking at TEUs, these countries covered the top six flows, accounting for 93 % of the total flows in TEUs (see Table 6).
+However, the ranking of these flows varied depending on whether they are measured in TEU or in TEU-km.
 Thus, because of their proximity, the Netherlands/Belgium moves in the ranking from position two in country-to-country flows by TEU to position five when measured by TEU-km.

 Source data for tables and graphs